ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
-- NEW: Added option to copy vectors in RAM on startup for GCC ARMv7-M.
+- NEW: Added option to copy vectors in RAM on GCC startup for ARMv6-M, ARMv7-M and ARMv8-M-ML.